oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/09_DPCPP_Buffers_And_Accessors_Indepth/Readme.md

 | Software                          | Intel® oneAPI DPC++ Compiler, Jupyter Notebooks, Intel Devcloud

 ## Purpose
-The hands-on exercises in this notebook present 9  DPC++ programs that illustrate the properties of Buffers and accessors in depth.
-The hands-on exercises demonstrates various ways to create Buffers in DPC++.
+The hands-on exercises in this notebook present 9  SYCL programs that illustrate the properties of Buffers and accessors in depth.
+The hands-on exercises demonstrates various ways to create Buffers in SYCL.
 You will learn how to use sub-buffers, buffer properties and when to use_host_ptr, set_final_data and set_write_data.
 You will also learn accessors, host_accessors and its usecases.

 ## License
 Code samples are licensed under the MIT license.
 See License.txt for details.